 9. Leave your phone far away during your work hours

 Even just doing homework, I had to do this.
-Whenever my phone was in sight I had the urge to just answer people and then the next ting I know I'm going through a social media rabbit hole.
-So to avoid distractions, put the phone in place where you wouldn't see if someone’s texting you and a place you wouldn't be easily tempted to go on it.
+Whenever my phone was in sight I had the urge to just answer people and then the next thing I know I'm going through a social media rabbit hole.
+So to avoid distractions, put the phone in a place where you wouldn't see if someone’s texting you and a place you wouldn't be easily tempted to go on it.

 10. Have a passion project

 What is something you always wanted to do if you had the time to?
-Some people don't have work because the is no way possible for them to work from home (waiters, retail workers, bar tenders etc.) and some of them don't have classes to take online or anything.
-So do something that gives you purpose like getting back into drawing/painting, writing a book, making a collection of poetry, working on dance routines, creating a business plan, starting a youtube channel etc. I actually just started my youtube channel and things aren't perfect because I'm still learning but now I have the time to work towards my editing skills, learning new things about social media's algorithm and just do something I was so afraid to do.
+Some people don't have work because the is no way possible for them to work from home (waiters, retail workers, bartenders, etc.) and some of them don't have classes to take online or anything.
+So do something that gives you purpose like getting back into drawing/painting, writing a book, making a collection of poetry, working on dance routines, creating a business plan, starting a youtube channel, etc. I actually just started my youtube channel and things aren't perfect because I'm still learning but now I have the time to work towards my editing skills, learning new things about social media's algorithm and just do something I was so afraid to do.
 So I hope you'll check it out and possibly subscribe.
-When you start the thing you are passionate about, make sure to work on it the way you would for job and create time limes for what you want to finish at certain dates.
-I hope when this is over you continue to work at it because everyone need something that fulfills them.
+When you start the thing you are passionate about, make sure to work on it the way you would for a job and create time limes for what you want to finish at certain dates.
+I hope when this is over you continue to work at it because everyone needs something that fulfills them.